EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 You may optionally specify `--cohost-proxies` to configure PGD-Proxy instances to run on the same hosts as data nodes.

-You may optionally specify `--node-group-name groupname` to set the name of the cluster-level BDR node group (default: bdrgroup).
-This will be also used as prefix for per-location data groups.

 You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).